IADsOpenDSObject

 Parameters

-• password - A string that specifies the user password.
+• password – the account password.

 Remarks